lynnliu030/berkeley-os-prelim/cluster_computing/drf.md

 # Dominant Resource Fairness: Fair Allocation of Multiple Resource Types (2011)
 To address the problem of fair resource allocation in a system containing different resource types, the paper proposes Dominant Resource Fairness (DRF), a generalization of max-min fairness to multiple resource types.

-DRF allocates resources according to agents’ proportional demands, in a way that equalizes the shares that agents receive of their most highly demanded resources.
+DRF **allocates resources according to agents’ proportional demands, in a way that equalizes the shares that agents receive of their most highly demanded resources**.

 - Dominant resource: resource user has the biggest share of
 - Dominant share: fraction of the dominant resource user is allocated